mcinglis/c-style/readme.md

 }
 ```

 You should only need to use `switch` for performance tuning (once you've done benchmarks to identify hotspots!).
-Otherwise, there's always a safer, shorter, more testable and reusable alternative.
+Otherwise, there's always a safer, shorter, more-testable, and reusable alternative.